-En español | Coronavirus scams are spreading nearly as fast as the virus itself.
-As of July 5, the Federal Trade Commission (FTC) had logged about 120,700 consumer complaints related to COVID-19 and stimulus payments, 68 percent of them involving fraud or identity theft.
-Victims have reported losing $77.4 million, with a median loss of $272.
+As of mid-June, the Federal Trade Commission (FTC) had logged nearly 754,000 consumer complaints related to COVID-19 and stimulus payments since the start of the pandemic, 72 percent of them involving fraud or identity theft.
+These scams have cost consumers $827.6 million, with a median loss of $426.

-Fraudsters are using the full suite of scam tools — phishing emails and texts, robocalls, impostor schemes and more — and closely following the headlines, adapting their messages and tactics as new medical and economic issues arise.
+Criminals are using the full suite of scam tools — phishing emails and texts, bogus social media posts, robocalls, impostor schemes and more — and closely following the headlines, adapting their messages and tactics as new medical and economic issues arise.

-In-demand products and bogus cures
+Fake tests and bogus cures

 It's a classic penny-stock fraud called “pump and dump.”
 The con artists have already bought the stocks, typically for a dollar or less.
 As the hype grows and the stock price increases, they dump the stock, saddling other investors with big losses.